davidiny/bleudot-backend/README.md

 3. Run `CREATE ROLE admin WITH LOGIN PASSWORD 'admin';` to create a local `admin` role
 4. Run `GRANT ALL PRIVILEGES ON DATABASE original_database TO admin;` to grant the `admin` privileges

+# File Structure

+Files in bluedot_backend should only be ones that will be used by all apps, such as urls.py Files specific to applications will be inside their own application (eg. serializers for the models found in main_calendar will be found in the main_calendar directory